antvillalpando/testmirror/README.md

 work on Linux due to incompatibility with `myqlm`.

 #### Spacy language model
-Some of the tools used in the code require a language model to be downloaded to the users system.
+Some of the tools used in the quantum NLP module require a language model to be downloaded to the users system.
 To do it automatically, execute the following command into the virtual environment after the dependencies have been installed (see the Dependencies section above).